 - You can request a copy of all the information we hold about you.

-- You can request to be removed from our database; however, we will need to keep a brief record of your constituent ID, name, date of birth and education for identification purposes.
+- You can request to be removed from our database; however, we will keep your constituent (student) ID on our database with a name of “Removal Request” for identification purposes.

 To request any of the above, simply contact us at email@example.com or write to us at: